DEI Board Task Force

 DEI Staff Committee

-The DEI Staff Committee, facilitated by the Center’s engagement manager, Matt Whitney, also meets monthly to discuss many DEI topics that are relevant to the Center and can lead to actionable change.
+The DEI Staff Committee meets regularly to discuss many DEI topics that are relevant to the Center and can lead to actionable change.
 The Staff Committee’s main project so far has been developing and implementing a demographic survey for sources who are quoted in the Center’s investigations.
 Modeled after a survey developed by our partners at WPR, this survey is a way for the Center to keep track of which identities — racial, gender, age, geographic — are underrepresented in its reporting and therefore need to be prioritized.